RahulSDeshpande/tyriar.github.io/_posts/2012-09-23-sass-mixins-vs-placeholder-selectors.md

 ---
 layout      : post
-title       : SASS mixins vs placeholder selectors tags        : [CSS, SASS] primarytag  : SASS intro       : One of the things that made me fall in love with <a href="http://www.growingwiththeweb.com/2012/04/sass-syntactically-awesome-stylesheets.html">SASS</a> was the ease of including large chunks of CSS very easily using mixins.
-This happens to also be one of the main criticisms of SASS due to the CSS it results in.
-Consider the following SASS which applies the IE6/7 hack to enable the use of the then unsupported <code>inline-block</code> to 3 selectors.
+title       : Sass mixins vs placeholder selectors tags        : [CSS, Sass] primarytag  : Sass intro       : One of the things that made me fall in love with <a href="http://www.growingwiththeweb.com/2012/04/sass-syntactically-awesome-stylesheets.html">Sass</a> was the ease of including large chunks of CSS very easily using mixins.
+This happens to also be one of the main criticisms of Sass due to the CSS it results in.
+Consider the following Sass which applies the IE6/7 hack to enable the use of the then unsupported <code>inline-block</code> to 3 selectors.
 ---

 *I published an updated, more in depth version of this article for [The Sass Way][1]*